noir-lang/noir/docs/docs/developers/tutorials/writing_token_contract.md

 This public function enables public burning (destroying) of tokens from the sender's public balance.

 After storage is initialized, the [authorization flow specified above](#authorizing-token-spends) is checked.
-Then the sender's public balance and the `total_supply` are updated and saved to storage using the `SafeU120` library.
+Then the sender's public balance and the `total_supply` are updated and saved to storage.

 #include_code burn_public /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust